Koshi Tappu Wildlife Reserve: Fauna

 A wide range of animals inhabit the protected area.
 In its water courses and ponds, 200 species of fish have been recorded, most of which are resident.
 Two toad species, nine frog species, six lizard species, five snake species and eleven turtle species are recorded.
 Gharial and mugger crocodile occur as well.

 Mammals

 The 31 species of mammals recorded include the Asian elephant, spotted deer, hog deer, wild boar, smooth-coated otter and golden jackal.
 The Ganges river dolphin has been sighted in the Koshi River.
 Gaur and nilgai have declined in numbers.
 Nepal’s last remaining population of about 150 wild water buffalo inhabit the area.
 This population has now grown to a total of 432 individuals with an annual growth rate of 7.27 percent, according to the latest census carried out in 2016.
-With this upsurge in the population, authorities are planning a possible transfer of some wild water buffaloes to the flood plains of Chitwan National Park where they have been extirpated around 1950's.
-If the proposed translocation happens, this will present a natural Predator-Prey scenario since wild water buffaloes in Koshi Tappu has been lacking their natural predators in the form of tiger, leopard and dhole for quite a long time.
+With this upsurge in the population, authorities are planning a possible transfer of some wild water buffaloes to the flood plains of Chitwan National Park where they have been extirpated in the 1950s.